Call for Art

 Types of artwork that you can submit: Two-dimensional artwork on canvas, paper, wood, etc., three-dimensional sculpture of wood, metal, clay, etc., or a framed poem.

-Entry Limit: Unlimited
+Entry Limit: Three

-Deadline for submission: Sunday, January 18, 2026 by 1pm
+Deadline for submission: Sunday, September 20th, 2026 by 1pm

-No submissions can be accepted after Sunday, January 18 @ 1pm.
+No submissions can be accepted after Sunday, September 20th @ 1pm.

 It takes time for our volunteers to prepare, arrange, and hang artwork; they need to have all artwork submissions in hand to design the exhibit.